CODE QUALITY

 A higher effort value suggests that significant work will be needed for coding, testing, or maintaining the software.

-1. Cognitive Complexity
+3. Cognitive Complexity

 Cognitive complexity is a measure of how difficult it is for a developer to understand a piece of code at a glance.
-Unlike traditional complexity metrics, such as cyclomatic complexity, which focus on the structural aspects of code, cognitive complexity emphasizes the mental effort required to comprehend the logic and flow of the program.
+Unlike traditional metrics, such as cyclomatic complexity, which focus on the structural aspects of code, cognitive complexity emphasizes the mental effort required to comprehend the logic and flow of the program.

-• Human-Centric Focus: Cognitive complexity takes into account how human cognition interacts with code.
+1. Human-Centric Focus: Cognitive complexity takes into account how human cognition interacts with code.
 It evaluates factors such as:

 • Nested Control Structures: Deeply nested loops and conditional statements increase cognitive load, making it harder for developers to follow the program's logic.